kyma-incubator/compass/components/director/internal/tenantfetcher/README.md

 #### Tenant deletion endpoint

-The endpoint should return the following JSON payload:
+On success, the endpoint returns the following JSON payload:
 ```json
 {
   "events": [